Vocational education: United Kingdom

 Finally, this investigation has implications for teachers, managers and policymakers of occupational courses.
 For teachers, these include insights of the sources and types of knowledge that are acquired, recontextualized and applied for teaching and working in the related occupational areas.
 Managers need to empathise with the deliverers and support their professional needs, and policymakers need to acknowledge the complexities of teaching in occupational programmes and that the curriculum, professional staff and institution are adequately supported (Loo 2018).

 United States

+Tech-prep programmes in the United States of America are examples of how the ′blending′ approach was used to help students make the connections between school and work.
+In year nine, programmes in broad occupational fields such as the health professions, automotive technology, computer systems networking are offered within general technology studies.
+The programmes continue for at least two years after the end of secondary school, through a tertiary education or an apprenticeship programme, with students achieving an associate degree or certificate by the end of the programme.